Carlos Andrés Gómez

 Takeaways:

-- Participants will comprehend concepts related to gender, equity, and inclusion.
+• Participants will comprehend concepts related to gender, equity, and inclusion

-- Participants will build competency and awareness about unconscious gender bias, sexism, and transphobia.
+• Participants will build competency and awareness about unconscious gender bias, sexism, and transphobia

-- Participants will examine the effect of friends, family, culture, technology, and media on behavior and ways of thinking, as it relates to gender.
+• Participants will examine the effect of friends, family, culture, technology, and media on behavior and ways of thinking, as it relates to gender

-- Participants will identify concrete strategies to counteract unconscious gender bias, sexism, and transphobia.
+• Participants will identify concrete strategies to counteract unconscious gender bias, sexism, and transphobia

-Writing Through: Storytelling toward Social Justice
+Writing Through: Storytelling Toward Social Justice

 This writing workshop will challenge participants to use personal experience as a means of grappling with social inequity and exclusion: whether it be as a means of identifying and bearing witness to examples of discrimination (interpersonal or systemic) or providing an opportunity to examine instances of being complicit with or responsible for prejudice and discrimination.
-This session will be generative and allow participants the opportunity to voluntarily share their work, with facilitated support and guidance throughout.

 Takeaways:

-- Participants will analyze the influence of socialized roles and cultural norms on creating unconscious bias and structural and systemic inequity.
+• Participants will analyze the influence of socialized roles and cultural norms on creating unconscious bias and structural and systemic inequity

-- Participants will examine their role in being complicit with behaviors and ways of thinking that promote inequity or exclusion.
+• Participants will examine their role in being complicit with behaviors and ways of thinking that promote inequity or exclusion

-Tailored Workshop for your School
+Tailored Workshop for Your School

 (Adaptable for your needs)